Imagine it’s your wedding day.

 If you love your spouse, you don’t need the book, and if you don’t love your spouse, all the rules in the world aren’t going to help.

-Some treat the Bible as though it were a book of rules for how to be married to Jesus.
+Some people treat the Bible as though it were a book of rules for how to be married to Jesus.
 They think they will have a happy marriage if they do everything the Bible says, or at least everything Jesus says.

 But love doesn’t work that way.

 If you love Jesus, you don’t need the rules, and if you don’t love Jesus, the rules aren’t going to help.

-Extracted from chapter 14, The Gospel in Twenty Questions.
+Extracted from The Gospel in Twenty Questions